Kenya

 Together, we help communities create lasting change by:

-Working with the government to provide two annual doses of deworming medication for children and support access to clean water and sanitation for communities.
+Working with the government to provide 2 annual doses of deworming medication for children and support access to clean water and sanitation for communities.

 Ensuring children are screened and treated for malnutrition by providing training and resources to healthcare workers and caregivers.